Life And Works Of Rizal Final Exam With Answers

 • C.

-His romantic relationship
+His romantic relationship.

 • D.

-Cost of living was very high
+The cost of living was very high.

 Correct Answer

-D. Cost of living was very high
+D. The cost of living was very high.

 Explanation